ValentinOVD/Open-Word-Database/README.md

 # Open-Word-Database

-Open Word Database

 A project for creating a big dictionnary which contains all languages !

+# How to help ?

+ - Add all english word you know using botscript.sh (launch the script by using ./botscript.sh)
+ - Send us the bot.pot created with the script :)
+ Thanks for the help :)

+NEXT STEP, NOT YET :
-You can translate words on Launchpad (You don't need to be registered): https://translations.launchpad.net/owd
+You can translate words on Launchpad: https://translations.launchpad.net/owd

 TODO :